-2.2.2 PESTELECT Analysis
+2.2.2 PESTELE Analysis

-This section reviews and presents the effect of major Political, Economic, Social, Technological, Environmental, Legal, Ethical, Corporate Culture and Theological factors on the operations of UFAA.
+This section reviews and presents the effect of major Political, Economic, Social, Technological, Environmental, Legal and Ethical factors on the operations of UFAA.

-Table 2-2: PESTELECT Analysis
+Table 2-2: PESTELE Analysis

-Category Issue Description/Implication Political Changing government priorities One of the focus areas of the current administration is on finan- cial inclusion as well as support to Kenya's social and produc- tive sectors.
+Category Issue Description/Implication Political Changing government priorities One of the focus areas of the current administration is on financial inclusion as well as support to Kenya's social and productive sectors.
 This creates a better environment for the Authority to deliver its mandate.
-Successive administrations have varied manifestos in regard to UFAs.
-Goodwill UFAA has continued to enjoy goodwill from different stakehold- ers.
+Successive administrations have varied manifestos in regards to UFAs.
+Goodwill UFAA has continued to enjoy goodwill from different stakeholders.
 Goodwill influences funding and policy.
-In the medium term, UFAA will continue to leverage the existing goodwill to enhance receipts and reunification rates.
-Conflict of interest Whereas the Authority is a custodian of UFAs (before they are reunited with the rightful owners), at times it may be viewed as 'idle' money.
+In the medium term, UFAA will continue to leverage the existing goodwill to enhance receipts and re-unification rates.
+Conflict of interest Whereas the Authority is a custodian of UFAs (before they are re-united with the rightful owners), at times it may be viewed as 'idle' money.
 This calls for continued engagement with various stakeholders as well as upscaling education and awareness among stakeholders.
-The Authority will put in place internal con- trols and more verification procedures to minimize fraud as well as conflicts of interest.
-Political stability The country is experiencing political stability, hence a favorable environment.
+The Authority will put in place internal controls and more verification procedures to minimise fraud as well as conflicts of interest.
+Political Stability The country is experiencing political stability hence a favourable environment.
 However, potential political unrests may affect the way the Authority delivers its mandate.
-Devolution Devolution has brought services closer to the people and the Authority may need to strengthen its collaboration and partner- ship with county governments.
-Economic Macroeconomic stability A stable macroeconomic environment provides opportunity for sustainable growth.
-The country is currently experiencing in- crease in the prices of basic commodities.
+Devolution Devolution has brought services closer to the people and the Authority may need to strengthen its collaboration and partnership with county governments.
+Economic Macroeconomic stability Stable macroeconomic environment provides opportunity for sustainable growth.
+The country is currently experiencing increase in prices of basic commodities.
 This coupled with unpredictable fluctuations of inflation rates, interest rates and exchange rates, increases the cost of living.
 Re-unification of unclaimed financial assets is an economically unsustainable model given lack of complete and accurate records of unclaimed financial assets held by the holders.
-Mainstreaming of UFAs in policies, plans and budgets UFAs management has been recognized in MTP IV as key en- abler of financial inclusion under the Financial Services Sector plan.
+Mainstreaming of UFAs in policies, plans and budgets UFAs management had been recognised in MTP IV as key enabler of financial inclusion under the Financial Services Sector plan.
 There is need to strengthen the link between plans and policies.